xchoalmas/Game_1JS/README.md

 # Game_1JS
-this is the game "Flappy bird" on JavaScript
+this is the game "Flappy bird" on JavaScript only.